anaef/nginx-lws/doc/RequestProcessing.md

 Lua states are kept open to handle subsequent requests when a request completes.

 > [!WARNING]
-> Developers must be careful not to leak information from request to request, such as through the
+> Developers must be careful not to leak information among requests, such as through the global
-> global environment or the Lua registry.
-Any request-specific state should be constrained to
+> environment or the Lua registry.
+Any request-specific state should be constrained to the request
-> the request environment, and local variables.
+> environment, and local variables.

-Lua states read the Lua chunks from the file system only once for performance.
-The resulting function is then cached.
+Lua states read the Lua chunks from the file system only once.
+The resulting functions are then cached.

 You can control the closing of Lua states with the `lws_lifecycles` directive.